Skip to main content

 3. Verify MCP Application is installed: Visit <YOUR-Collate-SERVER>/marketplace/apps/McpApplication

-5. Token expired: Generate a new PAT and update your configuration
+6. Token expired (PAT method): Generate a new PAT and update your configuration

 Additional Resources